sneakers-the-rat/surveillance-graphs/_sections/_ideology/cloud.md

 Ideology evades any singular definition, and I'm not obnoxious enough to claim I had a Complete and True Perspective[^nonuniversal] on something as multifarious as the belief system underlying The Cloud as an infrastructural pattern.
 To set the Terms and Conditions of this section: this definition is a necessary strawman to make sense of patterns of outcomes and pose as contrast to our alternative.
 I describe the Cloud Orthodoxy as a belief *system* because none of its components are unique or necessary for any one person to believe, but they are mostly mutually reinforcing and self-compatible.
 Many of these beliefs are not "bad" in themselves - assuming that the adherents of an ideology don't believe they are "bad" people is a foundational part of trying to understand them.
 These ideas of course draw on a mountain of prior thought[^priorthought], and I admit my relative inexperience and will certainly need to completely rewrite them in future work.

+My argument here is that the people and companies involved with these technologies don't have an "ethical deficit" that might call for "more ethics in AI," but that The Cloud[^longtermists] poses its own strong and underexamined ethical doctrine.

 The Terms and Conditions having been settled, in no particular order:

 A cardinal value of Cloud Orthodoxy is **convenience.** The internet should be *fast,* *reliable,* and everything[^IP] should be available on demand.
 Convenience is elevated at the exclusion of other values when in conflict like shared power or flexibility. **Complexity is a cognitive nuisance** for people with otherwise busy full lives, so it should be hidden as much as possible. **Interface design** is a major point of competition between platforms because it is a primary point of comparison when consuming a platform --- again, to the exclusion of others.